joelmenezes/react-todo-mvc/README.md

 # React To-Do app

-A simple To-Do application that utilizes the React framework to create a beautiful To-Do web app.
+A simple web application that utilizes the React framework to create a beautiful To-Do app.

-## Setup
+## Running

 Download the compressed repository and extract it.
 Navigate to the directory using the terminal.

-## Running

 Ensure that you have [node](https://nodejs.org/en/) installed before proceeding.